We have generated millions of website visitors to our website – that’s a lot of people.

 So, we’re going to start with this one here in this digital marketing for beginners guide.

-Some of the best social media platforms include:
+Some of the best social media platforms for businesses include:

 Now, we have a ton of posts going over different social media platforms.